devsai9/planets-website/README.md

 # Planets Website
-On this website, the user can scroll through cards each with a planet, its picture, and some information about it will be displayed. <br>
+On this website, the user can scroll through cards about the solar system each with a planet (or a star), its picture, and some information about it will be displayed. <br>
 Use: https://devsai9.github.io/planets-website

 ## Features